nhodges78/HourLogger/readme.txt

 Option 1: Add Time

-	First, ask user to input time (may include option to use current system time later)
+	First, ask user to input time (may include option to use current system time later).
+It's simpler to have the user enter hours and minutes separately for time conversion purposes.

+		The user inputs need to be typecasted to ints because the input method generates a string.

+		Need a method to check the hour and minute of each input to make sure they are in bounds

+	Second, take the user input and convert them to time objects

 Option 2: Remove Time